SprinterBot/SPrinterBot-AWD-330/Project/Project#1/README.md

-# Let's build a miniature model of a servo motor with precision position control and PID control.
+# Let's build a miniature model of a servo motor with precision position feedback loop control.
 **Goal**:
 -Learn stuff-learn everything about servo motors in detail